QingyangKong/knowledge-dump/Difference between method and function.md

 scala> val test_2 = f
 test_2: () => String = <function0>
 ```
-From results we can see that `test_1` is a string with value "this is a method", while `test_2` is a function with datatype <function0>.
+From results we can see that `test_1` is a string "this is a method", while `test_2` is an object with datatype `<function0>`.
 That means when I assgin method to a variable, this method is invoked and executed and then return a value to the variable so the assignment is not a true assignment but an invoke of method.
-But for function, no value returns and variable assigned is funtion itself.
-The fact `test_2` is not a value returned but a function indicates that the function is not invoked but assigned as an object.
+For function, however, no value returns and variable assigned is funtion itself so `test_2` is not a string but a `<function0>`

-So what shoould I do force function to be invoked?
+So what should I do to force function invoke?
 ```
 scala> test_2()
 res3: String = this is a function
 ```
-Like Javascript, the way to invoke a function is add parentheses after the function name.
-In this way, when I input `test_2()`, the function can be invoked and return the string.
+Like Javascript, the way to invoke a function is adding parentheses after the function name.
+When I input `test_2()`, the function can be invoked and return the string.

 ####Example 2:
+In last example, methods and functions are without parameter.
+For this example, functions and methods with one parmater will be used.
+Define `m` as a method with one parameter, `f` as a function with one parameter.
+Both of them are going to add one to argument and return a new integer.
 ```
 scala> def m(i: Int): Int = i + 1
 m: (i: Int)Int